- Council Members

 19.18 A farrier must not normally penetrate sensitive structures, cause unnatural stress to the animal, make a diagnosis or administer drugs.
-If he feels that either the veterinary surgeon is treating the animal incorrectly, or that a further condition is present requiring treatment, he should notify the veterinary surgeon or advise the owner to call in the veterinary surgeon.
-If a veterinary surgeon considers that a farrier's work is inadequate he should contact the farrier directly.
+If they feel that either the veterinary surgeon is treating the animal incorrectly, or that a further condition is present requiring treatment, they should notify the veterinary surgeon or advise the owner to call in the veterinary surgeon.
+If a veterinary surgeon considers that a farrier's work is inadequate they should contact the farrier directly.
 Neither should make detrimental comments about the work of the other unless in the course of a formal complaint to their regulatory bodies: the Royal College of Veterinary Surgeons and the Farriers Registration Council.

 Physiotherapy, Osteopathic Therapy and Chiropractic Therapy

 19.19 Musculoskeletal therapists are part of the vet-led team.
 Animals cared for or treated by musculoskeletal therapists must be registered with a veterinary surgeon.
 Musculoskeletal therapists carry out a range of manipulative therapies, including physiotherapy, osteopathy and chiropractic therapy.

 19.20 As per the Veterinary Surgeons (Exemptions) Order 2015 (which revokes the Veterinary Surgery (Exemptions) Order 1962) remedial treatment by ‘physiotherapy’ requires delegation by a veterinary surgeon who has first examined the animal.
 The Order allows the treatment of an animal by physiotherapy if the following conditions are satisfied: